-What I found when I made one at home is that it is so easy to make my own with quality ingredients.
-I never have to be disappointed again from the cheap quality food some restaurants and diners serve.
-I use fresh bakery quality Rye bread which makes a really big difference in the taste.
+You never have to be disappointed again from the cheap quality food some restaurants and diners serve.
+Using fresh bakery quality Rye bread makes a really big difference in the taste of this Reuben sandwich!

 It is the balance of meat to bread to toppings and condiments that makes the best sandwich.
 I’ll repeat that because it is important.
 It is the balance of meat to bread to toppings and condiments that makes the best sandwich.
 You don’t want too much bread in one spot.
 Right?
 Isn’t that what started the whole “bun length” hot dog ordeal?